 Shear stresses act tangentially in anteroposterior and mediolateral (front-to-back and side-to-side) directions at the foot-ground interface, transmitting a complex stress–strain pattern to the sublayers of the plantar tissue.
 These stresses are applied in alternating directions and are abrasive to the plantar surface, particularly during walking.
 An analogy is a running chainsaw.

-Emerging evidence suggests that peak shear should be used jointly with pressure to better predict risk for developing a Diabetic Foot Ulceration.
+Emerging evidence suggests that peak shear should be used jointly with pressure to better predict the risk of developing Diabetic Foot Ulceration.
 Future research should investigate the clinical implications of shear in a large longitudinal cohort study.
 With better biomechanical markers at hand, engineers and clinicians can work together to identify developing ulcers and design novel methods and devices to effectively prevent them.

 At the Foot and Ankle Center of Arizona, we think it’s important that you have the knowledge you need to make good decisions about your foot and ankle care.
 Our knowledgeable staff is hospitable and focuses on providing excellent patient care.
 Our location: 7304 E Deer Valley Road Ste #100 Scottsdale, AZ 85255.
 Please reach out to our office with questions through the contact us or request an appointment page on our website.